 Top leasing tips for new companies

-- While it might seem obvious, there’s a lot of information out there, and most of it is actually relevant.
-Make sure you know exactly how business leasing works, the benefits and the pitfalls.
-You also need to be aware of the options available to you.
+This may seem obvious to some as there is a lot of information out there and not all of it is relevant or accurate.
+Make sure you know exactly how business leasing works, as well as the benefits and the pitfalls.
+You also need to be aware of the options available to you when you start the search.

-- I would strongly advise you speak to an expert before you decide anything.
-That way they can tell you exactly what you need to know, and explain anything you are unsure of.
+We would recommend you speak to an expert, like the team at OSV, as we can tell you exactly what you need to know and explain everything you might be unsure of.

-- As a new company, this will probably already be at the forefront of your mind already, but when you lease a car there are additional costs you need to consider.
+As a new company, this is probably something that you’ve already put a lot of thought into.
+When you lease a car there are additional costs that you should consider, including:

 - Fully comprehensive insurance